lammps/lammps/doc/src/Howto_lammps_gui.rst

 progress bar is shown that displays the estimated progress on the current :doc:`run command <run>`.
-Additionally, two windows will open: the log window with the captured screen output and the chart window with a linegraph created from the thermodynamic output of the run.
+Additionally, two windows will open: the log window with the captured screen output and the chart window with a line graph created from the thermodynamic output of the run.

 The run can be stopped cleanly by using either the ``Stop LAMMPS`` entry in the ``Run`` menu or with the hotkey `Ctrl-/` (`Command-/` on macOS).